clauCampos/newsApp/README.md

 ## Endpoints 💻

-_In the postman folder you have a json with all the configured endpoints.Also I leave them here:_
+_In the DOCS folder you have a json ready to use in Postman with all the configured endpoints.Also I leave them here:_

 ### USERS 👤